mbrukman/why-svelte/readme.md

 From here I’ll assume some familiarity.

-Svelte is a compiler that turns declarative components into imperative code that performs similarly to hand-written vanilla JS.
+Svelte is a compiler that turns declarative components into imperative JavaScript that runs about as fast as hand-written code.
 After using Svelte for a year and participating in the community, I can say I love its design and I’m having a lot of fun.
 It’s an enjoyable DX that doesn’t compromise on UX.